muthhukumar/personal-website/content/blog/closure.md

 ---
-title: 'What is a closure?'
+title: What is a closure?
-date: '2020-07-11'
+date: 2020-07-11
-updatedAt: '2020-07-11'
+updatedAt: 2020-07-11
 categories: ['javascript']
 draft: false
-description: 'Brief explaination about closure in Javascript. '
+description: Brief explaination about closure in Javascript.
+banner: /images/closure.jpeg
+bannerCredit: Photo by Kevin Bidwell from Pexels
 ---

 In simple words, when a function inside another function access variable that is outside of that function then, that can be called as **Closure**.